 Reverse Osmosis (RO):

-Reverse Osmosis (RO) systems use a series of membrane filters through which the it passes.
+Reverse Osmosis (RO) systems use a series of membrane filters through which the water passes.

 A Quick Science Review: To understand this type of filtration, let's quickly review the concepts.
 Osmosis is a natural process in nature, where a dilute solvent (such as water - since it can DISSOLVE particles - such as salt, sugar, etc) passes through a semi-permeable membrane into a solvent that is more concentrated.
 The goal is that it wants to be "equalized" on both sides of the membrane.